 "Acceptance Form" means the form provided by the School for parents to complete when accepting a place for their child at the School;

-"Headmistress" means the person appointed by the Governors of the School to be responsible for the day-to-day management of the School, including anyone to whom such duties have been duly delegated;
+"Headmistress" means the person appointed by the Governors of the School to be responsible for (or to share in the responsibility for) the day-to-day running of the School, including anyone to whom such duties have been delegated;

 "term" means a term of the School as notified to parents from time to time;